sumeet-bansal/lighthouse/README.md

 ```

 ### Meta Files
-Besides just configuration files, Lighthouse can also read "meta" files--files that affect how Lighthouse works with properties.
-Currently, there is only one supported meta file type: .ignore.
-The .ignore file type is structured as a list of properties that are to be "ignored" during queries to reduce false positives (e.g. dev-specific information).
-The .ignore file can be placed anywhere within the root directory and will be interpreted as a meta file that automatically ignores all properties within the same level as it.
+Besides just configuration files, Lighthouse can also read "meta" files&mdash;files that affect how Lighthouse works with properties.
+Currently, there is only one such supported file type: `.ignore`.
+The `.ignore` file type is structured as a list of properties that are to be "ignored" during queries to reduce false positives (e.g. dev-specific information).
+The `.ignore` file can be placed anywhere within the root directory and will be interpreted as a meta file that automatically ignores all properties within the same level as it.
 For example, if a `hazelcast.ignore` file is placed with the `hazelcast` fabric of the `RWC-Dev` environment, all properties in the `RWC-Dev/hazelcast` fabric that match a property key from the .ignore file will be set to be ignored.
-For example, if the property `server.dr.mongo.host.port` within `RWC-Dev` was generating false positives within a query report, it could be ignored by writing this .ignore file:
+For example, if the property `server.dr.mongo.host.port` within `RWC-Dev` was generating false positives within a query report, it could be ignored by writing this `.ignore` file:
 ```
 # RWC-Dev/hazelcast/hazelcast.ignore
 server.dr.mongo.host.port
 ```

 and placing that file within the appropriate fabric.
-All properties whose key matched `server.dr.mongo.host.port` within that fabric would then be set to be ignored during queries.
+All properties with keys matching `server.dr.mongo.host.port` within that fabric would then be set to be ignored during queries.

 ### Adding Support for New File Types

 To create a parser for a new file type, extend the `AbstractParser` class, which contains supporting methods for any given parser.
 Within the new parser, the only code to be written is the `standardize()` method, which varies from file type to file type.
 Once this new parser is up and running, the parser and its file types must be added to the `instantiateParser()` method of the `FileParser` class, which delegates functionality to different parsers by file type.
-A more detailed guide to added a new file type can be found [here](https://github.com/sumeet-bansal/lighthouse/blob/master/src/main/java/parser/ParserGuide.md).
+A more detailed guide to added a new file type can be found [here](https:/github.com/sumeet-bansal/lighthouse/blob/master/src/main/java/parser/ParserGuide.md).
 When this is all completed, the new parser will be completely functional and Lighthouse as a whole will be able to parse the new file type, cache and query all files of that type in and from the database.

 ### Currently Supported File Types:
-+ .properties
++ `.properties`
-+ .env
++ `.env`
-+ .jars
++ `.jars`
-+ .config
++ `.config`
-+ .yaml
++ `.yaml`
-+ .xml
++ `.xml`
-+ .info
++ `.info`
-+ .whitelist
++ `.whitelist`
-+ .blacklist
++ `.blacklist`
-+ .keyring
++ `.keyring`
-+ .gateway
++ `.gateway`
-+ .ignore
++ `.ignore`
-+ hosts
++ `hosts`

-and all variants of the above (e.g. .prop, .cfg, .yml)
+and all variants of the above (e.g. `.prop`, `.cfg`, `.yml`).

 ## General Application Usage

-As an executable JAR file, Lighthouse can be easily run (assuming MongoDB and JRE 1.8 are both installed):
+As an executable JAR file, Lighthouse can be easily run (assuming JRE 1.8 are both installed):
 ```
-~$ java -jar lighthouse-1.3.0.jar
+~$ java -jar lighthouse-1.4.0.jar